DHTMLX/docs-todolist/docs/guides/working_with_server.md

 ~~~

 :::info
-You need to include **RestDataProvider** into the **Event Bus** order via the [`api.setNext()`](/api/internal/setnext_method/) method to perform operations with data (*adding, deleting,* etc) and send the corresponding requests to the server
+Include `RestDataProvider` in the Event Bus with the [`api.setNext()`](/api/internal/setnext_method/) method to perform data operations (adding, deleting, etc.) and send requests to the server.
 :::

 ### Example

-The snippet below shows you how to connect **RestDataProvider** to the backend and load server data dynamically:
+The snippet below connects `RestDataProvider` to the backend and loads server data:

 <iframe src="https://snippet.dhtmlx.com/hnk06gm7?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

 ## Multiuser backend

-Task management tools, such as our To Do List, are highly sought after by businesses of all sizes.
-Considering this, it is crucial to provide a seamless user experience for all users, regardless of the number.
-Our new feature allows multiple users to efficiently manage the same tasks on the list in real-time, without the need for page reloads.
-As a result, users can collaborate and stay up-to-date with one another's actions, enhancing productivity and overall user satisfaction.
+To Do List supports real-time collaboration, letting multiple users manage the same tasks without page reloads.

-To implement a multiuser backend, you need to get authorization on the server before the To Do List initialization.
-For this, you can create the `login()` function:
+To implement a multiuser backend, authenticate with the server before To Do List initialization.
+Create a `login()` function to handle authentication:

 ~~~js {}
 const login = (url) => {